willeslau/cache-oblivious-btree/README.md

 the number of reads between storage and memory.
 At the same time, with the help of `Packed-Memory Array`, one can improve the performance further.

+### Document
+Submit on Luminus:
+* Summary of research paper.
+* What is the main related work?
+* What are the main technical ideas?
+(How do they solve the problem?
+What are the key algorithms?
+What are the key theorems?
+What are the key proof ideas?)
+* What are some interesting open problems/directions?
+One of the key problems is whether their implementation is of true practical value...

 ### References
 1. Postgres btree implementation: https://github.com/postgres/postgres/tree/master/src/backend/access/nbtree
 2. Packed Memory Array implementation: https://github.com/pabmont/pma